Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Ensembling

-This motivates us to propose \emph{two} new models -- one based on molecule editing and one on de-novo generation -- and investigate the performance of their ensemble at scale.
-Prior work often considers model ensembles as incomparable to individual models due to higher computational cost~\cite{schwaller2019molecular}, but we challenge this assumption by noting that ensembling a fast editing model with a de-novo Transformer can lead to only a negligible increase in inference cost over the latter.
-In the following sections, we introduce our models and benchmark them at increasing data scales.
+To test our strategy, we consider models trained on USPTO-50K available in \syntheseus~\cite{maziarz2023re}: Chemformer~\cite{irwin2022chemformer}, GLN~\cite{dai2019retrosynthesis}, Graph2Edits~\cite{zhong2023retrosynthesis}, LocalRetro~\cite{chen2021deep}, MEGAN~\cite{sacha2021molecule}, RetroKNN~\cite{xie2023retrosynthesis} and R-SMILES~\cite{zhong2022root}.
+We also retrain R-SMILES to study the effect of ensembling two instances of the same model, and include our reimplementation of Edit Rule Classification (``NeuralSym'')~\cite{segler2017neural}.
+Remarkably, ensembling any pair of models results in performance better than attained by either (Extended Data Figure~\ref{fig:ensemble}), even when combining a strong model with a weaker one: for example, top-5 accuracy of R-SMILES can be improved by 1.5\% by ensembling with GLN, despite it being significantly weaker.
+However, models employing similar modeling show limited benefit from being combined, which suggests diversity is key to a strong ensemble, and motivates us to propose \emph{two} models -- one based on molecule editing and one on de-novo generation -- and investigate the performance of their ensemble at scale.
+Prior work often deems ensembles incomparable to individual models due to higher cost~\cite{schwaller2019molecular}, but we challenge this assumption noting that ensembling a fast editing model with a de-novo Transformer leads to a negligible cost increase over the latter.
+In the following sections, we introduce our models, and benchmark them at increasing data scales.

 Ensembles discussed above already set a new state of the art on USPTO-50K, even outperforming model-reranker combinations~\cite{lin2022improving}.
-However, in the following sections we show even better performance by utilizing our proposed models and larger ensembles.
+However, in the following sections we show even better performance by utilizing our newly proposed models.